-(5) Voiding credits.
-If the credit buyer and credit seller have not fulfilled the requirements of subsections (3) and (4) of this section within 20 days of the seller initiating the credit transfer, the transaction will be voided.
+(5) Voiding credit transfers.
+If the credit buyer and credit seller have not fulfilled the requirements of subsections (3) and (4) of this section within 20-10 days of the seller initiating the credit transfer, the transaction will be voided.
 If a transaction has been voided, the credit buyer and credit seller may initiate a new credit transfer.